xbc5/writing-portfolio/linux/why_are_you_scared_of_neovim?.md

 # Why Are You Scared of Neovim?
+It's Easy; You're Being a Big Baby

-## What is it, and who is it for?
+## Neovim Unpacked: What Is It, and Should You Care?

-Consistently voted one of the most desirable text editors on StackOverflow, year in and year out, Neovim's aims are simple: keyboard-driven input and efficiency.
+Consistently voted one of the most desirable text editors on Stack Overflow, year in and year out, Neovim's aims are simple: keyboard-driven input and efficiency.

-It's learning curve is steeper than a plain old text editor, but not as steep as you may think.
-Most of Vim and Neovim's keymaps are mnemonic, which means that the keymaps intuitively match the first letter of command names.
+Its learning curve is steeper than a plain old text editor, but not as steep as you may think.
+Most of Vim's and Neovim's keymaps are mnemonic, which means that the keymaps intuitively match the first letter of command names.
 For example, "delete inside brackets" is `di(`; "delete word" is `dw`.

 Three things that set Neovim apart from Vim:

 - Lua: Neovim uses Lua instead of VimScript; both languages extend their capabilities, but Lua focuses on performance.

-- LSP: Essentially built-in code intelligence for programmers.
+- LSP (Language Server Protocol): Essentially built-in code intelligence for programmers.

-- Treesitter: Better color highlighting for files: code, configuration, markdown files, etc.
+- Tree-sitter: Better color highlighting for files: code, configuration, markdown files, etc.

-So you see, Neovim is for beginners and advanced users alike -- but it's only for beginners who wish to improve over time and eventually learn Lua.
+So you see, Neovim is for beginners and advanced users alike—but it's only for beginners who wish to improve over time and eventually learn Lua.
 Vim and Neovim are for those who want to put in the effort to improve their workflow.

-Putting it all together: Neovim's focus is on quick and efficient, keyboard-driven movements (called motions) and text manipulation (called text objects), with a strong emphasis on plugins and code.
+Putting it all together: Neovim's focus is on quick and efficient, keyboard-driven movements—called motions—and text manipulation—called text objects, with a strong emphasis on plugins and code.

-This doesn't mean that Neovim is for programmers only; it's Vim with greater support for plugins.
+This doesn't mean that Neovim is for programmers only, it's Vim with greater support for plugins.

-## Motions, text object, and black magic
+## Text Wizardry 101: Motions, Objects, and Black Magic

 "I don't want to waste my life learning the keymaps."
-This is often the excuse that I hear, but only if the rest of your life is a few hours is this true.
+This is often the excuse that I hear, but only if the rest of your life is a few hours, is this true.

 What people generally don't understand is that Vim maps keys mnemonically (easy-to-remember).
 I never learned all of the keymaps; I learned about a dozen keymap elements.

-Movement (aka motions) is simple:
+**Motions** (i.e., **movements**) are simple:

 - left, down, up, right: `h`, `j`, `k`, `l`